A unique White Painted V oval amphora from ancient Idalion

 Hadjicosti, M. 2012.
 Idalion.
 In D. Pilides and N. Papadimiitriou, Ancient Cyprus: cultures in dialogue.
 Department of Antiquities, Cyprus.

-Graz Amargeti Survey Project Completes the seventh Archaeological Campaign in Pafos District.
-The Department of Antiquities of the Deputy Ministry of Culture has announced the successful completion of the archaeological survey campaign conducted by the University of Graz (Austria) in the wider…
+The Department of Antiquities of the Deputy Ministry of Culture of the Republic of Cyprus has announced the completion of the 2025 excavation season carried out by the North Carolina State University team at the prehistoric cemetery of Makounta–Voules/Mersinoudia in the Pafos…